Thailand - Phuket

-- 7 nights accommodation at the Centara Blue Marine Resort & Spa Phuket
+7 Night discounted holiday at the Centara Blue Marine Resort & Spa

-All 266 rooms, suites and villas include individually controlled air-conditioning, television, DVD player, telephone, mini-bar, hair dryer, tea/coffee making facilities and in-room safety box.
+All 266 rooms, suites and villas include individually controlled air-conditioning, television, telephone, mini-bar, hair dryer, tea/coffee making facilities, in-room safety box and complimentary Wi-Fi.

 69 Superior Rooms

-Offers up to 42 square metres of living space, with a king bed or twin beds, and features a furnished balcony with views of the gardens.
+Offers up to 42 m2 of living space, with a king bed or twin beds, and features a furnished balcony with views of the gardens.
 The ensuite bathroom has a bath and separate shower.
 Each superior room can accommodate up to 3 adults or 2 adults and 1 child.

 78 Deluxe Ocean Facing Rooms

 Offers the option of either a king bed or twin beds accommodating couples and families of up to 3 adults or 2 adults and 1 child.
-The 42 square metres of living space features a furnished balcony, with ocean views, and a bathroom with bath and separate shower.
+The 42 m2 of living space features a furnished balcony, with ocean views, and a bathroom with bath and separate shower.

 27 Premium Deluxe Rooms